Most Wanted, Volume 1

 Most Wanted, Volume 1 is a 1983 role-playing game supplement for Villains and Vigilantes published by Fantasy Games Unlimited.

-Plot summary
+Contents

-Most Wanted, Volume 1 is a collection of 30 villains for the Villains & Vigilantes game.
+Most Wanted, Volume 1 is a collection of game statistics for 30 supervillains, as well as 100 counters.

 Reception

 Steve Crow reviewed Most Wanted, Volume 1 in Space Gamer No. 70.
 Crow commented that "All in all, this book is a must for any V&V fan.
 Champions and Superworld referees might find it interesting for source material, but conversion is necessary.
 I consider it the most useful V&V supplement to date."